telerik/winforms-docs/virtualgrid/fundamentals/element-hierarchy.md

 * __VirtualGridElement__ is the root element in grid hierarchy.
 It contains all other grid elements.

-* __VirtualGridTableElement__ this element contains all visual rows shown in the grid.
+* __VirtualGridTableElement__ contains all visual rows shown in the grid.
 If the hierarchical grid is used each child view has it own table element.
 The element can be accessed via the __TableElement__ property and exposes useful row/cell properties.

 * __VirtaulGridRowElement__ is the base visual element for presenting rows.
 It contains three different layouts enabling presenting frozen columns.